 When it comes to fashion, design and aesthetics are key drivers in making a great brand.
 Just being sustainable or ethical is not enough to cut through the clutter, great design and more classic lines, that can be fashionable for several seasons are vitally important.

-Our 10 Best Sustainable Fashion and Accessory Brands
+Our 10 Best Affordable Ethical Clothing and Accessory Brands

 BAM is an activewear/sustainable athleisure brand made from bamboo fabric, which some people debate for its sustainability because it’s a hard wood-like material to work with.
 However, BAM tracks their material from a sustainably managed forest right through to the production and manufacturing of the garments.